aberoth-community/ephemeris-discord-bot/README.md

 <h1 align="center">Aberoth Ephemeris Discord Bot</h1>

-<p>A Discord bot and user app that provides information about upcoming scroll events and moon phases.
+<p>A Discord bot and user app that provides information about upcoming scroll events and moon phases within the MMORPG <a href="https://www.aberoth.com/">Aberoth</a>.
-Built with the <a href="https://github.com/jvandag/aberoth-ephemeris">Aberoth Ephemeris</a> module&mdash;which is also developed by github user <a href="https://github.com/jvandag">jvandag</a> using an MIT license&mdash;which can be installed separately from <a href="https://pypi.org/project/aberoth-ephemeris/">PyPi</a> or via a <a href="https://github.com/jvandag/aberoth-ephemeris/releases/">GitHub release</a> for use in other contexts.</p>
+Built with the <a href="https://github.com/jvandag/aberoth-ephemeris">Aberoth Ephemeris</a> module&mdash;which is also developed by GitHub user <a href="https://github.com/jvandag">jvandag</a> under an MIT license&mdash;which can be installed separately from <a href="https://pypi.org/project/aberoth-ephemeris/">PyPI</a> or via a <a href="https://github.com/jvandag/aberoth-ephemeris/releases/">GitHub release</a> for use in other contexts.</p>

 <div align="center">
 <b>Example scroll event prediction menu:</b>